-Evan M. Rosen is a Shareholder in the Atlanta, Georgia, office of Jackson Lewis P.C.
+Evan M. Rosen is a Principal in the Atlanta, Georgia, office of Jackson Lewis P.C.
 He is a litigator and counselor who is committed to the maxim, “don't tell me what I can't do, tell me how I can legally do what I want to do.”
-He approaches the law from a compliance and liability perspective, but is also keenly sensitive to the business realities facing companies and aggressively pursues good business results for his clients
+He approaches the law from a compliance and liability perspective, but is also keenly sensitive to the business realities facing companies and aggressively pursues good business results for his clients.

 Mr. Rosen's practice focuses on representing employers in a wide array of matters within labor and employment law and encompasses:

 •Defending companies against discrimination, harassment, retaliation, wage and hour, breach of contract, Fair Credit Reporting Act, and wrongful termination charges and lawsuits.